 But I recommend that you take the time to explore as many of the stops as possible.
 Some visitors decided to hike to different elevations to get a closer look, but do be careful.
 Someone fell and was killed, the day after our visit, so you must exercise extreme caution and good common sense.

-Here are some of the gorgeous views that we were treated to at the rest of the stops:
+Here are some of the gorgeous views at the rest of the stops:

 I really can’t recommend Red Rock Canyon tours highly enough.
-If you prefer a more personal spin on a tour with a smaller number of people and detest being herded in luxury tour buses, this is the way to go.
-We arrived back in the same place where he picked us up that morning and he was very gracious and thanked us for our business.
+If you prefer a more personal spin on tour with a smaller number of people and detest being herded into luxury tour buses, this is the way to go.
+We arrived back in the same place where he picked us up that morning, and he was very gracious and thanked us for our business.

 Tom Dziadek – Owner